Free OCR Software (Optical Character Recognition)

 Ocropus (Linux)

-Ocropus is a document analysis and OCR system that uses plugins for its character recognition engine and has layout analysis and statistical natural language modelling, multi-lingual capabilities.
+Ocropy / Ocropus is a document analysis and OCR system that uses plugins for its character recognition engine and has layout analysis and statistical natural language modelling, multi-lingual capabilities.
 The OCR engine uses Tesseract (see elsewhere on this page).
-It comes in source code form, so you will have to compile it yourself.

 Ocrad: The GNU OCR (Linux)